Rank metric codes from Drinfeld modules: Abstract

 \section{Abstract}

-We establish a connection between Drinfeld modules and rank metric codes, focusing on the case of semifield codes.
-Our framework constructs rank metric codes from linear subspaces of endomorphisms of a Drinfeld module, using tools such as characteristic polynomials on Tate modules and the Chebotarev density theorem.
-We show that Sheekey's construction \cite{Sheekey} fits naturally into this setting, yielding a short conceptual proof of one of his main results.
+We establish a connection between Drinfeld modules and rank-metric codes, focusing on the case of semifield codes.
+Our method constructs rank-metric codes from linear subspaces of endomorphisms of a Drinfeld module acting on torsion submodules.
+We show that Sheekey's construction \cite{Sheekey} fits naturally into this framework, yielding a short conceptual proof of one of his main results.
 We then give a new construction of infinite families of semifield codes arising from Drinfeld modules defined over finite fields.